10-man Inter beats AC Milan 1-0 in derby

 There were also several banners negatively referring to Cassano's heart surgery last year.

-Milan had its first chance in the 14th minute with a well-worked free kick, which Bojan Krkic passed across to Montolivo, who lashed it just past the left hand post.
+Milan seemed shocked at Inter's quick start but slowly began to get into the game.
+It had its first chance in the 14th minute with a well-worked free kick, which Bojan Krkic passed across to Montolivo, who lashed it just past the left hand post.

 Stephan El Shaarawy - who had scored five goals in his past four matches - then found a way through but, under pressure from Nagatomo, he couldn't get a clean shot on goal and fired wide.

-Milan was buoyed minutes into the second period when Nagatomo received a second yellow for handball.
+Milan was bouyed minutes into the second period when Nagatomo received a second yellow for handball.

-Bojan went closest for Milan as Handanovic made a rare mistake and spilled a shot but the former Roma striker slipped as he raced towards the ball, with only the Inter goalkeeper to beat.
+Bojan went even closer shortly afterwards as Handanovic made a rare mistake and spilled a shot but the former Roma striker slipped as he raced towards the ball, with only the Inter goalkeeper to beat.

 Elswehere, Napoli remained joint top with Juventus after beating Napoli 2-1.
-Marek Hamsik and Goran Pandev scored in the first half, either side of Giampiero Pinzi's leveler to set up a mouthwatering contest between the top two after the international break.
+Marek Hamsik and Goran Pandev scored in the first half, either side of Giampiero Pinzi's leveler.

 Earlier, defending champion Juventus stretched its Serie A unbeaten streak to 46 games with a 2-1 victory at Siena.

 Claudio Marchisio scored what proved to be the winner for the league leader six minutes from time.
-Andrea Pirlo gave Juventus the lead with a trademark free kick in the 13th minute but Emanuele Calaio leveled in first-half stoppage time.
+Andrea Pirlo gave Juventus the lead with a trademark free kick in the 13th minute but Emanuele Calaio leveled in first-half stoppage time, with Juventus looking lethargic.

 Also Sunday, high-flying Lazio cruised to a 3-0 win at struggling Pescara.
 Hernanes opened the scoring with a stunning 30-yard free kick in the fifth minute, before Miroslav Klose grabbed a brace.